Accelize/drm/doc/index.rst

    :target: _static/platform-overview.png
    :alt: alt_text

-The DRM platform is built upon 3 main entities:
+The Accelize DRM is built upon 3 main entities:

 * The DRM HDK: a set of dedicated hardware IPs used to instrument the targeted HW